Udonis

 • Bottom 25% of games – 21%

-Mobile Games Statistics for 2024: A Summary
+Mobile Gaming Market Statistics for 2025: A Summary

-However, this market correction was expected and we’re certain that the mobile gaming market will continue to grow in 2024 and the years to come.
+However, this market correction was expected and the market stabilized in 2024.
+My prediction is that it will continue to grow in 2025 and the years to come.

 Game developers and marketers need to readjust their strategies to focus on improving user experiences and making their games as engaging as possible – it’s the key to successful monetization.